 Fragmentation of the opposition

-Weimar’s left illustrates the peril of internecine squabbling.
-The Social Democrats and the Communists loathed each other far more than they feared the Nazis.
-Their mutual distrust allowed Hitler the breathing room to consolidate influence and dismantle resistance.
+Weimar’s left shows the peril of internecine squabbling.
+Social Democrats and Communists loathed each other more than they feared the Nazis.
+Their mutual distrust gave Hitler breathing room to consolidate and dismantle resistance.

-Fast forward to today.
-In the US, progressives sometimes spend more time in internecine purity contests than building a firewall against authoritarianism.
-In Europe, centre-left and green parties bicker over policy minutiae while nationalist blocs assemble disciplined and coherent voting machinery.
-If defenders of democracy cannot learn to sit at the same table, history suggests they will find they no longer have a table at all.
+Today, in the US, progressives sometimes prioritise purity contests over firewalls, as if hashtags could stop tanks.
+In Europe, centre-left and green parties squabble over policy minutiae while nationalist blocs assemble disciplined voting machinery.
+Defenders of democracy who cannot sit at one table may find there is no table left.

 Political violence and selective outrage

-Weimar tolerated right-wing violence while punishing left-wing actors with vigour.
-SA attacks were often ignored or implicitly condoned; unionists and socialists faced the full force of law.
-The result was a culture that legitimised partisan violence for the politically favoured, and delegitimised the same behaviour in opponents.
+Weimar tolerated right-wing violence while punishing left-wing actors.
+SA attacks ignored, unionists and socialists felt the full force of law.
+Partisan violence legitimised for the favoured, delegitimised for opponents.

-Modern parallels abound.
-Right-wing militias storm a legislature and are described as “patriots,” while peaceful protesters demanding climate action are treated as existential threats.
-Selective enforcement sends a signal: some actors may operate above the law, provided they wear the right colour tie.
-It is astonishing how often societies elect to encourage the very people least likely to respect the rules.
+Modern parallels: right-wing militias storm legislatures, called “patriots,” while peaceful climate protesters are treated like existential threats.
+Selective enforcement signals: some actors operate above the law, provided they wear the right colour tie.
+Societies excel at encouraging precisely those least likely to respect the rules.

 The lure of order in economic crisis

 Hyperinflation and the Great Depression destroyed faith in Weimar’s liberal democracy.
-Desperation rendered citizens more willing to trade freedom for stability, a compromise that extremists exploited expertly.
+Desperation made citizens trade freedom for stability, a compromise extremists exploited expertly.

-Today, similar pressures are visible.
-Cost-of-living crises, collapsing housing affordability, precarious work, and climate shocks create fertile ground for populists offering simple explanations: migrants, Brussels, “globalists.”
-When democracy appears incapable of solving material problems, the temptation to accept harsh remedies grows, and with it the allure of authoritarian promises.
+Today, similar pressures: cost-of-living crises, collapsing housing, precarious work, climate shocks, perfect soil for populists with one-line answers and zero nuance.
+When democracy seems incapable of solving material problems, the lure of harsh remedies grows, alongside authoritarian promises.

 Embarrassed defenders of democracy

-Perhaps the most damning Weimar mistake was the reluctance of its own politicians to defend democracy as something worth defending.
-Democracy was treated as Versailles’ unwanted child, never cherished, never celebrated, never actively taught to citizens as valuable.
-Pride in democratic norms was almost entirely absent.
+Weimar’s most damning mistake: its politicians’ reluctance to defend democracy.
+Treated as Versailles’ unwanted child, it was never cherished, celebrated, or taught as valuable.
+Pride in democratic norms?
+Almost absent.

-Modern leaders frequently echo this mistake.
-Democracy is discussed as a mechanism, a procedure, a cumbersome formality.
-Meanwhile, authoritarians trumpet greatness, nation, destiny, and strength.
-If democracy is sold like a tax form, do not be surprised when the crowd prefers the circus.
+Modern leaders echo this.
+Democracy becomes a procedure, a cumbersome formality.
+Meanwhile, authoritarians trumpet greatness, nation, destiny, strength.
+If democracy is sold like a tax form, the crowd often prefers the circus, clowns included.

 The enabling act moment

-The final collapse of Weimar democracy came not with a bang, but with an apparently mundane parliamentary act: the Enabling Act of 1933.
-It handed Hitler the power to legislate without Reichstag oversight.
-The act was presented as temporary, as stabilising, as necessary.
-Those who voted for it believed they could control its effects.
-They were wrong.
+Weimar’s final collapse came not with a bang, but a mundane parliamentary act: the Enabling Act of 1933.
+Hitler could legislate without Reichstag oversight.
+Presented as temporary, stabilising, necessary.
+Those who voted thought control possible.
+Wrong.

-Today, equivalents could emerge in the guise of temporary suspensions of elections, sweeping surveillance powers, or emergency decrees expanding executive reach.
-They will arrive wrapped in patriotism, prudence, and solemn pledges of temporariness, and will be endorsed by moderates convinced that control remains possible.
-History whispers, with a sly grin, that control rarely works this way.
+Today: equivalents could emerge, temporary election suspensions, sweeping surveillance powers, emergency decrees.
+Wrapped in patriotism, prudence, pledges of temporariness, endorsed by moderates convinced of control.
+History whispers, with a dry chuckle: control rarely works this way.

 Lessons not yet learned

-In my book, the Weimar Republic did not fall because extremists were too strong; it fell because the guardians of democracy were too weak, divided, or cynical to defend it.
-Tigers, it seems, are excellent judges of character, and those who think they can ride one unscathed often discover something completely different.
+Weimar did not fall because extremists were too strong; it fell because guardians were too weak, divided, or cynical.
+Tigers judge character well, and those who ride one unscathed often discover otherwise.

-Democracy is not fragile because it cannot withstand pressure.
-It is fragile because the people charged with protecting it sometimes water it with vinegar, step aside, or imagine that small misjudgements cannot accumulate.
-The echoes of Weimar are here, humming insistently.
-The question remains: who will notice in time?
+Democracy is fragile not because it cannot withstand pressure.
+It is fragile because the people charged with protecting it sometimes water it with vinegar, step aside, or imagine small misjudgements cannot accumulate.
+The echoes of Weimar hum insistently.
+Who will notice in time?